Category Archives: businesses

 From 1936 to 1940 King County, Washington, which includes the greater Seattle area, undertook a survey of all existing buildings, both houses and businesses.
 The survey was 75% funded by the federal Works Progress Administration (WPA) which helped provide jobs … Continue reading

-For twenty-eight years Johnson’s Auto Repair has been in business in Wedgwood at the corner of NE 95th Street.
+Johnson’s Auto Repair is a long-time, locally-owned business in Wedgwood on 35th Ave NE at the southeast corner of NE 95th Street.
 This full-service repair shop has high ratings for quality and service.

 The summer of 2017 marked the fortieth work anniversary for Liz Jones of the Adams Insurance Agency at 8613 35th Ave NE in the Wedgwood neighborhood’s business district.
 Liz, co-owner of Adams Insurance, is Wedgwood’s longest-time worker, and now business … Continue reading